boodney14/Lexicon/Programming Related Quotes.md

 2. It’s not a bug; it’s an undocumented feature. ― Anonymous
 3. First, solve the problem.
 Then, write the code. – John Johnson
 4. Code is like humor.
-When you have to explain it, it’s bad. – Cory House Make it work, make it right, make it fast. – Kent Beck
+When you have to explain it, it’s bad. – Cory House
+5. Make it work, make it right, make it fast. – Kent Beck
+6. Clean code always looks like it was written by someone who cares. — Robert C. Martin